 If you spend a few minutes with us, you can learn some useful things about Nebraska’s forest resources and about our agency and the services we provide.

-wildfires.
 The scarcity of trees posed enormous hardships for settlers.
-Without trees they lacked the materials needed to
+Without trees, they lacked the materials needed to build houses,

-build houses, barns, corrals, wagons and other items used for everyday living.
-They adapted in several ways, however, one of which
+barns, corrals, wagons and other items used for everyday living.
+They adapted in several ways, however, one of which was to build

-was to build their homes from "Nebraska marble," better known as prairie sod.
-They also began suppressing wildfires, the bane of
+their homes from "Nebraska marble," better known as prairie sod.
+They also began suppressing wildfires, the bane of trees on the

 Please take some time to explore our website and learn about the programs we offer.